Elementary

 6. When will students be pulled?
 What will they miss in class?

-Our interventionist and teachers will work together to find the best time for students to be pulled for intervention.
+Our interventionists and teachers will work together to find the best time for students to be pulled for intervention.
 Ideally, students will not miss new instruction, recess, lunch, or activities such as library, art, PE, or music.

 7. What will students do in their intervention time?